NikolayPolyagoshko/AMQP_Exchange/README.md

  * Hosts 	- Confiruration of RabbitMQ hosts
      * HostId	- Autoincrement Id of a Host
      * Host		- RabbitMQ server hostname or IP address
-     * Port		- Server port, can be Null.
+     * Port		- Server port, can be null.
 Default is 5672 (5671 if SSL is enabled)
-     * VirtualHost    - Virtual Host, can be Null.
+     * VirtualHost    - Virtual Host, can be null.
 Default is "/"
      * Username		- Username
      * Password		- Password
      * SslEnabled	- Enable this flag for a SSL connection to a RabbitMQ server
      * PrefetchCount	- Prefetch Count parameter (see RabbitMQ docs http://www.rabbitmq.com/consumer-prefetch.html).
-Can be Null, default is 1
+Can be null, default is 1

  * Queues	- Confiruration of RabbitMQ queues
      * QueueId		- Autoincrement Id of a Queue